Gromov hyperbolization of unbounded noncomplete spaces and Hamenst\"adt metric: Introduction and main results

-In addition to the classical hyperbolic metric, there are many other Gromov hyperbolic type metrics defined and extensively used in geometric function theory; for instance, the quasihyperbolic metric $k$ (see (\ref{k})) and the distance ratio metric $j$ which were introduced by Gehring and Osgood in \cite{GO}.
-In a recent work \cite{Ha03}, H\"ast\"o demonstrated that the {\it $\widetilde{j}$-metric} (see (\ref{j})) of any proper domain of $\mathbb{R}^n$ is always $\delta$-hyperbolic with a universal constant $\delta$.
-As a corollary of Theorem \ref{thm-1}, we get that $\widetilde{j}$-metric also hyperbolizes all noncomplete unbounded metric spaces as follows.
+In addition to the classical hyperbolic metric, there are many other Gromov hyperbolic type metrics defined and extensively used in geometric function theory; for instance, the quasihyperbolic metric $k$ (see (\ref{k})) and the distance ratio metric $\widetilde{j}$ which were introduced by Gehring and Osgood in \cite{GO}.
+In \cite{Ha03}, H\"ast\"o demonstrated that any proper domain in $\mathbb{R}^n$ endowed with the $\widetilde{j}$-metric (see (\ref{j})) is $\delta$-hyperbolic.
+As an application of Theorem \ref{thm-1}, we prove that $\widetilde{j}$-metric also hyperbolizes all incomplete unbounded metric spaces as follows.

-\bcor Let $(X,d)$ be an unbounded noncomplete metric space.
-Then there is a natural $\widetilde{\eta}$-quasisymmetric map
+\begin{thm} Let $(X,d)$ be an unbounded locally complete and incomplete metric space.
+Then $(X, \widetilde{j})$ is Gromov hyperbolic and there is a natural $\widetilde{\eta}$-quasisymmetric map